Bowel cancer screening

 Around two in 100 people will receive an abnormal result.
 They will be referred for further investigation and usually offered a colonoscopy.

 People who receive an abnormal result will be offered an appointment with a specialist nurse.
 The nurse will explain what a colonoscopy involves, assess the patient’s fitness for the procedure, and answer any questions.
 These appointments may be face to face, over the telephone or via video.
+The letter that is sent will contain all the information about the initial appointment.

 What is a colonoscopy?

 A colonoscopy is an investigation that involves looking directly at the lining of the large bowel.
-A sedative is given and then a thin, flexible tube with a tiny camera attached (a colonoscope) is passed into the back passage and guided around the bowel.
+A sedative may be given and then a thin, flexible tube with a tiny camera attached (a colonoscope) is passed into the back passage and guided around the bowel.
 If polyps are found, most can be removed painlessly, using a wire loop passed down the colonoscope tube.
 These tissue samples are then checked for any abnormal cells that might be cancerous.

 In Lincolnshire the screening colonoscopies are undertaken in the endoscopy department at Lincoln County Hospital, Pilgrim Hospital, Boston and Grantham and District Hospital.

 • About one in 10 people will be found to have cancer when they have a colonoscopy.
+If a cancer is diagnosed then the screening team will ensure that all the appropriate referrals are made for ongoing care and management.